 The Accident

-Keith was a small business owner who also served as the president of a national association for record store owners.
+Keith* was a small business owner who also served as the president of a national retail association.
+He was a respected figure in his industry, known for his sharp mind and engaging presentations.

 Following the car accident, Keith suffered very debilitating symptoms that impacted his daily life and also his career.